Resources for Students and Teachers

 - Lulie’s Wildflowers and Watercolors (all grades): As a tribute to local pioneer artist Lulie Crawford, a staff person shares the story of Lulie and her pioneering family, followed by watercolor instruction.
 Then the program participants paint their own wildflower watercolor masterpieces, just like Lulie!

 - Other Activities: Ask us about our scavenger hunt for kids, the Lulie Crawford’s Diary program, and artifact study.

 - New Ideas: What are your ideas?
 How can we best serve you and your students?
 Let us know, and we are more than happy to work with you!
 We can also combine any of the activities above.
 More programs are continually being developed, so just ask!

 to discuss how the museum can serve you and your students.
+Also let us know if you need our financial assistance with transportation funding/buses to the museum.
 We look forward to seeing you and your students soon!

 to view the Academic Standards met by Tread of Pioneers Museum programming.